 Vienna imported and adapted the dish, which likely came from the Hungarian part of the Habsburg lands, though the Hungarians themselves probably adapted a recipe brought in by invading Turks.

-Strudel refers to the basic pastry and/or form, so you’ll find various other types of strudel on menus, too.
+The word strudel refers to the basic pastry and/or form, so you find various other types on menus, too.

-As with Apfelstrudel (Apfel = apple), you have a good chance of guessing the contents of the dish from the word preceding strudel in the name.
+As with Apfelstrudel (Apfel = apple), you have a good chance of guessing the contents of the dish from the German word preceding strudel in the name.
+Common examples include:

 Think of Kaiserschmarren as thick, shredded pancake served with plum compote.
-Emperor Franz Joseph allegedly favoured this dessert, which has a nice origin story connected to the very same Emperor.
+Emperor Franz Joseph allegedly favoured this dessert, which has a nice origin story connected to the very same monarch.

 Knödel translates roughly as dumpling and the Viennese eat numerous varieties, both sweet and not-so-sweet.

 Fruit dumplings usually involve a cooked quark-based dough surrounding a fruit filling, all covered in sugar and breadcrumbs.
-Marillenknödel (sweet apricot dumplings) tops the list of the most popular alternatives.
+Marillenknödel (sweet apricot dumplings) probably counts as the most popular alternative.

 Note that some places use whole fruit in their Knödel, so you may find a stone in there.
 A common alternative, however, is to replace the stone with a sugar cube before cooking.